zachary/awesome-ecommerce/README.md

 * [docker mailserver](https://github.com/tomav/docker-mailserver) - A fullstack but simple mail server (smtp, imap, antispam, antivirus...).
 Only configuration files, no SQL database.
 Keep it simple and versioned.
 Easy to deploy and upgrade.
 * [docker wordpress](https://github.com/evertramos/docker-wordpress-letsencrypt) - Using Wordpress with SSL enabled integrated with NGINX proxy and autorenew LetsEncrypt certificates
 * [rest api lumen](https://github.com/hasib32/rest-api-with-lumen) - A RESTful API boilerplate for Lumen micro-framework.
+* [puphpeteer](https://github.com/nesk/puphpeteer) - A Puppeteer bridge for PHP, supporting the entire API.
+Based on Rialto, a package to manage Node resources from PHP.
+* [isotope mail](https://github.com/manusa/isotope-mail) - Microservice based webmail client built with ReactJS and Spring.

 ## SEO
 #### Marketing